MFlowCode/MFC/docs/documentation/case.md

 - `time_stepper` specifies the order of the Runge-Kutta (RK) time integration scheme that is used for temporal integration in simulation, from the 1st to 5th order by corresponding integer.
 Note that `time_stepper` $=$ 3 specifies the total variation diminishing (TVD), third order RK scheme ([Gottlieb and Shu, 1998](references.md#Gottlieb98)).

-- `weno_vars` specifies the choice of state variables that are reconstructed using a WENO scheme by an integer of 1 or 2.

-- `weno_vars` $=$ 1 and 2 correspond to conservative variables and primitive variables, respectively.

 - `weno_order` specifies the order of WENO scheme that is used for spatial reconstruction of variables by an integer of 1, 3, and 5, that correspond to the 1st, 3rd, and 5th order, respectively.

 - `weno_eps` specifies the lower bound of the WENO nonlinear weights.
 Practically, `weno_eps` $<10^{-6}$ is used.

-- `char_decomp` activates projection of the state variables onto characteristic fields prior to WENO reconstruction.

 - `mapped_weno` activates mapping of the nonlinear WENO weights to the more accurate nonlinear weights in order to reinstate the optimal order of accuracy of the reconstruction in the proximity of critical points ([Henrick et al., 2005](references.md#Henrick05)).